Illness in a hall of residence

 Disease prevention

-All residents are asked to follow these public health measures to help prevent the spread of COVID-19 and other infectious diseases in our halls:
+All residents are asked to follow these public health measures to help prevent the spread of infectious diseases in our halls:

 - Wash your hands and use hand sanitiser frequently.